-The Health System’s Office of Health Equity and Inclusion (OHEI) was established in 2012 within the Medical School and the U-M Hospitals and Health Centers to develop mechanisms for diversity and cultural competency among faculty and staff — one of UMHS’ strategic goals — and to advance clinical care and research that targets underserved populations.
+The Health System’s Office for Health Equity and Inclusion (OHEI) was established in 2012 within the Medical School and the U-M Hospitals and Health Centers to develop mechanisms for diversity and cultural competency among faculty and staff — one of UMHS’ strategic goals — and to advance clinical care and research that targets underserved populations.

 Carmen R. Green, M.D., is the inaugural associate vice president and associate dean for health equity and inclusion — a dual appointment that signifies the position’s strategic importance to the Health System.

 An outcomes researcher, Green has uncovered inequalities in pain and pain care based on race, ethnicity, gender and other factors across the lifespan.
 An innovator, her research has transformed the understanding of health inequities and influenced public policy.
 A national leader, she has worked locally and nationally to develop and enhance the health sciences pipeline for underrepresented minorities and women.

 Green uses her clinical, education, research, and public policy experiences to promote health and educational equity and community engagement while enhancing and respecting the diversity of the UMHS workforce and patient base, and create conditions that enhance the care of the underserved at UMHS and beyond using scientific principles.